Read about the risk factors for non-Hodgkin lymphoma (NHL).

 If you have autoimmune disease, your own immune system attacks your body tissue as it would attack a germ.
 Autoimmune diseases include rheumatoid arthritis, haemolytic anaemia, coeliac disease, Sjogren's syndrome and systemic lupus erythematosus.

-A number of viruses and bacteria have been linked with an increased risk of non Hodgkin lymphoma.
+A number of viruses and bacteria have been linked with an increased risk of NHL.
 However, many of these infections are uncommon in the UK.
 So the actual number of cases caused by infections here is small.

 The infection is only part of a complex process for cancer to develop.
-Most people with these infections don't go on to develop non Hodgkin lymphoma.
-And non Hodgkin lymphoma itself is not infectious.
+Most people with these infections don't go on to develop NHL.
+And NHL itself is not infectious.

 T cell lymphoma virus 1 (HTLV1)

-Infection with a virus called human T cell lymphoma virus 1 (HTLV1) can increase the risk of developing non Hodgkin lymphoma.
+Infection with a virus called human T cell lymphoma virus 1 (HTLV1) can increase the risk of developing NHL.
 HTLV1 is most common in Japan and the Caribbean.

 Epstein Barr virus

-The Epstein Barr virus is linked to an increased incidence of Burkitt's lymphoma, a type of non Hodgkin lymphoma that is more common in Africa than Europe.
+The Epstein Barr virus is linked to an increased incidence of a type of NHL called Burkitt lymphoma.
+Burkitt lymphoma is more common in Africa than Europe.
 This is the virus that causes glandular fever (mononucleosis).
-People who have had mononucleosis might have a higher risk of developing non Hodgkin lymphoma.
+People who have had mononucleosis might have a higher risk of developing NHL.

-People with the hepatitis C virus have 2 or 3 times the normal risk of getting non Hodgkin lymphoma.
-The hepatitis B virus also appears to increase the risk.
+People with the hepatitis C virus have an increased risk of developing NHL.
+But this is a small increased risk for people living in this country The hepatitis B virus might also increase the risk.

 For some time, coeliac disease has been a known risk factor for a rare type of lymphoma of the small bowel called enteropathy type T cell lymphoma (ETTL).